Pregnant Mom And Boyfriend Reportedly Beat 4-Year-Old To Death For Spilling His Breakfast Cereal

 Montgomery County District Attorney Kevin Steele speaking to the Independent revealed that the beatings were so violent that pattern imprints were found on young Tahjir’s body when emergency respondents arrived at the scene.

-Charging documents revealed that the Pennsylvania couple struck the boy with their hands and a shoe on his bare buttocks, torso and head.
+Charging documents revealed that the Pennsylvania couple struck the boy with their hands and a shoe on his bare buttocks, torso, and head.

 An autopsy also revealed old rib fractures that suggested that it was not the first time that Tahjir had been abused by the Pennsylvania couple.